Skip to main contentSkip to Table of Contents

 Basis for Results of Our Consideration of Internal Control over Financial Reporting

-We performed our procedures related to USAB’s internal control over financial reporting in accordance with U.S. generally accepted government auditing standards.
+We performed our procedures related to USAB’s internal control over financial reporting in accordance with U.S. generally accepted government auditing standards and Office of Management and Budget audit guidance.

 Responsibilities of Management for Internal Control over Financial Reporting